mapzen/chef-metroextractor/README.md

 Attribution
 -----------
-Heavily influenced/borrowed from Mike Migurski's [Extractotron](https://github.com/migurski/Extractotron/)
+Heavily influenced by Mike Migurski's [Extractotron](https://github.com/migurski/Extractotron/)

 What does it do?
 ----------------